Poorchop/hexchat-scripts/README.md

 #### [twitch-title.py] (twitch-title.py)
 This script will retrieve information such as stream status, current game, and broadcast title when you join a TwitchTV IRC channel.
-It will update the channel title with this information in addition to printing it locally.
-It will also update this information every 10 minutes, so if a stream goes offline for example, the title will eventually change to reflect this.
+It will update the channel topic with this information in addition to printing it locally.
+It will also update this information every 10 minutes, so if a stream goes offline for example, the topic will eventually change to reflect this.

 This script has only been tested with Python 3 as of typing this.